ankihg/boggle-wiz/README.md

 ```

 ## Test
-Run the following from the `./boggle` directory
+Run the following from the root directory of the project to test
 ```
 python -m unittest tests.board tests.round tests.trie
 ```